Erik-orange/git-notes/README.md

 * `$ git merge some-branch-name` merges the `some-branch-name` branch with the current working branch.

+* Branch Names:
+  * All text should be in lower case letters
+  * Descriptors should be hyphenated
+  * Branch names should start with one of the following:
+    * bug/
+    * feature/
+    * refactor/
+    * style/

 #### Remote

 * `$ git remote add origin https://github.com/Username/some-app.git`